Over the past decade or so that I’ve been educating and coaching women athletes, the scene has exploded.

 Note: I often see women athletes fail to meet an end of day energy balance with 16/8 intermittent fasting.
 Often, you struggle to eat enough in the 8 hour fueling window.

-And if you’re doing intense training and not refueling afterward, you’ll stay in a catabolic state for even longer.
+And if you’re doing intense training and not refueling until hours afterward, you’ll stay in a catabolic state for even longer.
 This is especially unfavorable for women in peri-menopause or post-menopause because low estrogen means you’re already more catabolic.

 The reason some people experience changes in weight while intermittent fasting comes down to creating a caloric deficit.